Trion129/Neural-Network-using-numpy/README.md

 ##Overview

-This neural network learns from truth table of Full Adder and then on giving a value not in dataset it predicts the output based on the weights it learned while training.
+This neural network learns from truth table of Full Adder and then on giving a value it predicts the output based on the weights it learned while training.

 ##Dependencies